johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-12-18-teams-notification-webhooks.md

 image: blog/2019-12-18-teams-notification-webhooks/teams-notification.gif
 hide_table_of_contents: false
 ---
 Teams notifications are mighty useful.
+You can send them using Markdown via a webhook.

 This post will explain the following:

 1. How you can automate the sending of notifications using Teams.
-2. How Teams supports MarkDown in notifications.
+2. How Teams supports Markdown in notifications.
 3. How you can use ASP.Net Core to automate sending notifications.

-## First, some mild complaints

-Recently, my team transitioned from using Slack to using Microsoft Teams.
-It's fair to say that the team had a lot of love for Slack.
-Teams is a poorer product from the perspective of UI / UX.
-Maybe as you read this in the future that's all changed.
-But here on December 18th 2019, Teams is a solid 2 stars out of 5.

-However, we are where we are, and the purpose of this post is not to complain.
-Because our team is now effectively using Microsoft Teams.
-And one of the things that's helped us make the move is automating various Teams notifications in a similar fashion to how we used to with Slack.

 ## Notifications via Webhooks